Angelus: Poetry

-The poem "The Irish Unionist's Farewell" by Sir John Betjeman has this line "and the Angelus is calling".
+The poem "The Irish Unionist's Farewell" by Sir John Betjeman has the line "and the Angelus is calling".

 Francis Bret Harte wrote "The Angelus" referencing the twilight tolling of the Angelus bell at a Californian mission.

 Denis Florence MacCarthy's poem "The Bell-Founder" describes the fashioning of Angelus bells.

 Angelus is mentioned in Book 11 of Pan Tadeusz by Adam Mickiewicz.

 Francis Jammes' most famous collection of poems is the 1897 De l'angélus de l'aube à l'angélus du soir ("From morning Angelus to evening Angelus").

 In "The Angelus", Donegal poet Elizabeth Shane portrays an elderly couple cutting peat reminiscent of the scene in Millet's painting.

 In a poem set to music circa 1919, "The Foggy Dew", Canon Charles O'Neill (1887–1963) memorialized the Easter Rising also known as the Easter Rebellion of 1916.
 One of the lines reads: "But the Angelus Bell o'er the Liffey's swell rang out in the foggy dew".

 A poem by Edgar Allan Poe, "A Catholic Hymn", and various similar titles in 1835 as part of a short story and again in 1845.
 Apparently written after hearing the Angelus bells whilst passing a church.

+In "The Dry Salvages", T.S.
+Eliot analogizes a fog bell floating on the ocean to a "perpetual Angelus".